NeoSemiDen/MP-VSD-RV-SoC-TO-P/Week_1/Day_3/D3SK1_Introduction_to_Optimisations.md

 - **How:**
   - Create multiple identical registers closer to their destination logic.
 - **Trade-off:** Area overhead (extra registers) but better performance.
+- **Example:**
+  - A single register feeds 10 AND gates across the design → long routing delay.
+  - Clone the register closer to 5 of the AND gates each → reduced fanout per register → timing improved.

+---

+These advanced Optimisation Techniques won't be demonstrated in the labs.

 ---